Pete Waterman: Railways

 Waterman also has a keen interest in model railways, and is the founder of the model railway business Just Like the Real Thing, which specialises in O Gauge kits.
 He works closely with model-maker Laurie Lynch on this project.
 He continues to retain an interest in the company and regularly accompanies its sales stand to model railway exhibitions.
 Waterman has an extensive private collection of railway models and railway layouts, in O scale and larger gauges.
 He is currently building a large model of Leamington Spa railway station, in O scale and set in the 1950s.
 He has written several books and many magazine articles on the subject.
 He has said that his ability to become absorbed in making models helped him cope with grief after the death of his son.

 In 2007, Waterman became involved in a co-operative UK rail industry bid to create a national railway training scheme under the then Labour government, which after the Government seed funding was withdrawn from all such schemes, was halted in 2009.
 Waterman revealed in 2011 that he had since spent £900,000 of his own money on training apprentices at Crewe, and that outside Network Rail's own scheme, only 37 apprentices had been taken into the rail industry in 2011.
 In January 2015, Waterman announced the sale of the bulk of his model railway collection, to fund the training of rail apprentices in restoring his steam locomotives 5224 and 5553, which in May 2015 were moved from Crewe to Peak Rail.
 In April 2015, the collection sold for £627,229 at the auction in Birmingham.
 In July 2015, in partnership with rail engineering firm OSL, Waterman launched the Railway Exchange Training Academy (RETA) at Crewe.

-In June 2009, Waterman unveiled Breda LRV 1007s new name “East Lancashire railway” as a tribute to the Heritage Railway at Bury tram stop.
+In June 2009, Waterman unveiled Manchester Metrolink Firema T-68 1007s new name “East Lancashire Railway” as a tribute to the Heritage Railway at Bury tram stop.

 In October 2018, Waterman unveiled The Will Hay Appreciation Society's memorial bench to Will Hay, Moore Marriott and Graham Moffatt in Cliddesden, Hampshire the filming location for Buggleskelly in the railway comedy film Oh, Mr Porter!.

 In 2018, Waterman became president of the Railway Benefit Fund, a railway benevolent charity based in Crewe.

 On 20 October 2021 during a High Speed 2 site visit Waterman announced the name of one of the tunnel boring machines to be Dorothy.

-In 2021 and 2022, Pete Waterman also produced two different OO Gauge model layouts at Chester Cathedral.
-Both modelled different parts of the West Coast Main Line, with each being branded and 'Making Tracks'.
-In 2023, Pete Waterman (and his group of other enthusiasts nicknamed the 'Railnuts' group) will again produce a model railway, this time focusing on Milton Keynes Central railway station.
+In 2021 and 2022, Pete Waterman produced two different OO Gauge model layouts at Chester Cathedral.
+Both modelled different parts of the West Coast Main Line, with each being branded as 'Making Tracks' and in 2023, Pete, and his group of other enthusiasts nicknamed the 'Railnuts' group, produced a model railway focusing on Milton Keynes Central railway station.

+During 1‒3 August 2025 the "Milton Keynes Central" layout was on display for the Greatest Gathering held at Derby Litchurch Lane Works.